 Across the King Fahd Causeway from Saudi Arabia lies the smallest country in the Gulf Cooperation Council (GCC), the tiny island nation of Bahrain.
-The state is something of an anomaly among its peers in the bloc: Lacking the abundant oil and natural gas reserves that they have, Bahrain has historically made its reputation — and prosperity — as the region's financial hub.
-It is the only GCC state whose economy does not run primarily on oil revenues.
+The state is something of an anomaly among its peers in the bloc: Lacking the abundant oil and natural gas reserves of its GCC allies, Bahrain has historically made its reputation -- and prosperity -- as the region's financial hub.
+Today, it is the only GCC state whose economy does not run primarily on oil revenues.
 It is also the bloc's only Shiite-majority country.
 Despite these distinctions, however, Bahrain faces many of the same economic and social problems that are plaguing its fellow GCC members.
-Though the slump in oil prices has not directly harmed Bahrain's economy, the resulting regional economic downturn has hurt its vital financial and industrial sectors.
-The country's flagship industries stand to take an even bigger hit as more affluent GCC members such as Saudi Arabia, Qatar and the United Arab Emirates turn to them in the urgent quest to diversify their own economies.
+Though the slump in oil prices has not directly harmed Bahrain's economy, the resulting regional economic downturn has hurt its vital finance and industrial sectors.
+The country's flagship industries stand to take an even bigger hit as more affluent GCC members...